lambdaclass/lambdaclass_hacking_learning_path/README.md

 - A Merkle Tree can verify that a given hash is contained in it.
 - A Merkle Tree can be dynamic, this means that elements can be added once it is built.

-We suggest to start simple, do not optimize prematurely because it's pretty sure that you're not gonna need those optimizations.
+We suggest starting simple, do not optimize prematurely because it's pretty sure that you're not gonna need those optimizations.

 Here are some sources that you might find useful: